 Connie Johnson Hambley’s passion is writing great suspense, but she knows creating successful books is like creating a business.
 After receiving her law degree, Connie worked with the venture capital and start-up communities, learning the full spectrum of pressures involved in making “authorpreneurial” dreams a reality in today’s changing marketplace.
 Connie is President of Sisters in Crime New England, a member of Mystery Writers of America, and board member of New England Crime Bake.

 Edwin Hill (Panelist)

-Edwin Hill is the author of the Hester Thursby mystery series.
-He attended Wesleyan University for his BA and Emerson College for his MFA.
-He currently serves as the vice president and editorial director for Bedford/St. Martin’s, a division of Macmillan.
-He lives in Roslindale with his partner Michael and his favorite reviewer, yellow lab Edith Ann, who likes his first drafts enough to eat them.
+Edwin Hill is the author of the critically-acclaimed Hester Thursby mystery series, including the Agatha-nominated LITTLE COMFORT and THE MISSING ONES.
+He lives in Roslindale, Massachusetts with his partner Michael and his favorite reviewer, their lab Edith Ann, who likes his first drafts enough to eat them.

 Lisa Lieberman writes the Cara Walden series of historical mysteries based on old movies and featuring blacklisted Hollywood people in dangerous international locales.
 Her books hit the sweet spot between Casablanca and John Le Carré.